Core concepts/Route graph

 --data-binary @trueclara-graph.json

 Treat parser failures as setup failures.
-An incomplete graph can make Map and downstream observations misleading.
+An incomplete graph can make Map misleading and can mis-scope which routes a reward experiment measures.